 If you are experiencing any of the following, you might be a victim of throttling:

-- Speed test results show slower speed than what you signed up for
+- Speed test results show slower speed than your official allowed speeds.

-The trick to bypass data cap and throttling is to turn yourself invisible in the eyes of your internet service provier and hide your internet traffic.
-Throttling is only possible when the ISP can see your traffic, so they can separate it into different sections in order to slow down a specific section of their choice.
+The trick to bypass data cap and throttling is to turn yourself invisible in the eyes of your internet service provider and hide your internet traffic.
+Throttling is only possible when the ISP can see your traffic, so they can separate it into different sections to slow down a specific section of their choice.